burtmonroe/TextAsDataCourse/Notes/RText/README.md

 * Official description: "The Apache OpenNLP library is a machine learning based toolkit for the processing of natural language text written in Java.
 It supports the most common NLP tasks, such as tokenization, sentence segmentation, part-of-speech tagging, named entity extraction, chunking, parsing, and coreference resolution."
 * Because Apache OpenNLP is written in Java, this R package requires a successful installation of Java along with the package rJava, so be mindful of this if you attempt to install on your own machines.
 * The models/tasks available for each language are listed here: http://opennlp.sourceforge.net/models-1.5/.
 As of this writing, there are tokenizers, sentence detectors, and two differently trained part-of-speech taggers each for English, Danish, German, Spanish, Dutch, Portuguese, and Swedish, and a varying number of named entity recognizers for English, Spanish, and Dutch.
-* Some usage examples are provided in the NLP in R tutorial here: XX.
+* Some usage examples are provided in the "NLP in R" tutorial here.

 **sparkNLP**